 Contact centres are at the front line of customer service but there are many challenges companies face when providing world-class services.
 So, what are the top challenges facing contact centres today?
 And what can be done to solve these issues?

 There are a number of factors that have an impact on the way in which a call centre operates.
-However, recent changes to our day to day lives, in terms of restrictions/lockdowns, has led to job losses, isolation and a decline in employee’s mental health.
-The way companies operate are changing and the importance of implementing technology to assist with these changes can’t be argued.
+However, recent changes to our day to day lives, in terms of restrictions/lockdowns, have led to job losses, isolation and a decline in employees’ mental health.
+The way companies operate is changing and the importance of implementing technology to assist with these changes can’t be argued.
 The use of such contact centre technologies has risen in recent years and firms are learning the positive impact of this through various means of adaptation.

 Lack of technical integration and processes

 In a usual contact centre technology setup, front and back systems typically aren’t connected to the same platform.
 This makes it challenging to gain deep insights from customer conversations, creating missed opportunities in identifying vulnerable customers, product feedback, agent performance and identifying trends.

 Integrating a CRM will help a company’s workflow and improve all customer interactions across the business unit.
 It will provide visibility into a customer’s interaction internally and will help with issue management.
 Employees will be able to trace customers through their lifecycle to make the customer experience much smoother.

 Overall, this will support a seamless omnichannel customer journey which will reduce operations costs and help to manage employee performance.
 Real-time automation also ensures that all touchpoints are fully compliant during an interaction with the customer.
 Contact centre technology can be more easily reviewed and audited to accommodate new regulatory requirements that may impact the company.

 Staff motivation and retention